braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 To set up a max user cap in this scenario, select **Limit the number of people who will receive this campaign**, then select **In total this campaign should**, and enter an audience limit.
 Your audience limit will be split up by the percentages shown in the A/B Testing panel.

-If you select "Every time the campaign is scheduled", those two phases will be separately limited to the number set.
+If you select **Every time the campaign is scheduled**, those two phases will be separately limited to the number set.
 This is typically not desirable.

 #### Setting a max impression cap